release-engineering/pom-manipulation-ext/README.md

 ```

-:large_blue_circle: Note that for existing dependencies that reference a property the tool will attempt to locate
+:large_blue_circle: Note that for existing dependencies that reference a property the tool will update
-this property to update the version within the property.
+this property with the new version.
+If the property can't be found (e.g. it was inherited), a new one will
+be injected at the top level.

 ### Direct Dependencies